miketoth/toth-games/content/posts/generating-cards.md

 Locally we've been under some sort of lockdown for most of 2020, but, even before that, my co-designer and I were doing most of our testing remotely!
 We live about 40 minutes apart, so having a digital prototype really lowers the barrier to playing a few games after work.
 The accumulation of all that weekly testing is the core of our design process.

 We've found [Tabletop Simulator](https://store.steampowered.com/app/286160/Tabletop_Simulator/) to be more than adequate for our needs.
-Though it is a litle difficult to get used to at first, Tabletop Simulator is incredibly flexible which is great for a game that is constantly changing.
+Though it is a little difficult to get used to at first, Tabletop Simulator is incredibly flexible which is great for a game that is constantly changing.

 During the last year, we've also moved our external playtesting online as well.
 Nothing beats playing in person, but there are distinct advantages when playing online: minimal setup, no cleanup, and so much less time spent assembling prototypes.
 We use [Discord's](https://discord.com/) voice chat to replicate some of the in-person experience and gather feedback after testing.